gapitio/htmlgraphics-bundler-example/README.md

 ```

 Then go to `/dist` and copy the contents of the files to the corresponding options in the panel. (code-data.json to codeData, ETC)

+## Dev site

+`src/dev-site` is a folder where most of the configuration for the dev website is.

+To add custom series go to `src/dev-site/data.ts` and add createSeries() in series.

+Window has been used to get global variables like data, codeData, ETC.

 ## Choices